Penton Hook

 Public safety remains our priority and is paramount in our decisions.
 Unfortunately, some people have forced the fence open to gain access.
 We urge people not to do this, as it puts them and others at significant risk of harm.

-Our staff at Penton Hook Lock will continue to support members of the public with general queries about our work to support boating but won’t be able to answer further questions about this tree management work.
+Our staff at Penton Hook Lock will continue to advise members of the public with general queries about our work to support boating but won’t be able to answer further questions about this tree management work.